 - Wireless interference.

-Below you will find ALL possible solutions to fix the wi-fi issue: from simple to more complicated.
+Below you will find ALL possible solutions to fix this Wi-Fi-related issue: from simple to more complicated.
 Some of them may seem ridiculous to you but it would be better that you try all of them.

 First of all you should try these easy actions:

 Solution 2.
-Reboot your router and Android device
+Reboot Both Wi-Fi Router and Android Device

 Reboot all devices to exclude the casual glitch.
 For example, to reboot TP-Link router you need to sign in to the router’s web interrface, then go to System Tools – Reboot and click on Reboot button:

 To reboot your Samsung Galaxy device you should press and hold the Power button and then tap on Restart:

 Warning!
 We advise you to perform a full reboot on your Android phone or tablet instead of turning Airplane mode on and off.
 You need to restart the operating system but not only wireless modules.

 Possible reason: Rare glitch on HTC devices.
 Go to Wi-Fi Direct settings and rename your device.
 Here you should change the hostname which looks like ‘android_909892’ to any simple word in English, for example ‘HTC One’ or ‘John’.

 Solution 4.
 Switch to WPA2-PSK with AES on the Router